gianr00/Wall-Street-Data-Analysis/README.md

 Module 2 Challenge – Excel VBA Scripting: The VBA of Wall Street

 Objective:
 This project will apply the skills learnt in Module 2 – VBA Scripting for Excel.
 The skills will establish the foundation of programming logic formulation.
-This project will be submitted to GitHub/Gitlab.
-This will help developed the skills for project deployment and versioning.

 Project Details:
 This project will analyze the stock market data using VBA script.
 The stocks data were saved in multiple worksheets with one sheet for each year.
 Each sheet has multiple rows containing the following stocks daily trading data: